 eRapa™ is the only pharmaceutical agent to demonstrate significantly increased health span and lifespan in rodent models, and Science, Nature, and Time magazines proclaimed the discovery of a special formulation of rapamycin to extend one’s life and health span among the most significant and exciting scientific breakthroughs of 2009.

 eRapa™ was licensed for development to Emtora Biosciences (formerly Rapamycin Holdings, Inc.) in late 2012.
-Since that time, the company has launched eRapa-laced mouse chow products into the research market, completed second generation formulation development, completed numerous preclinical studies, obtained key patents, and launched a first-in-human Phase 1b clinical trial in early stage prostate cancer patients.
+Since that time, the company has launched eRapa-laced mouse chow products into the research market, completed second generation formulation development, completed numerous preclinical studies, obtained key patents, and completed a first-in-human Phase 1b clinical trial in low grade prostate cancer patients.
 Issued patents cover the novel formulation as a composition of matter, the manufacturing process for the formulation, and a variety of method of use patents covering our unique dosing and treatment regimens in multiple target disease indications.

 Mr. Barshop is President and a Director of San Antonio, Texas-based Barshop Ventures, LLC, a diversified venture capital investment and portfolio investment management firm.
 He is also a Director of Barshop & Oles Company, Inc., a commercial real estate development and management company.
 Mr. Barshop has served on the Board of the Texas Life Science Center for Innovation and Commercialization and the Advisory Board of the University of Texas System’s Horizon Fund.
 He has been a member of the Development Board of the Institute of Texan Cultures and the Board of Revive Alameda.
 He currently serves on the Development Board of UT Health San Antonio, on the Board of Trustees of the Southwest School of Art and on the Finance Committee of the Juvenile Diabetes Research Foundation International.